PROJECT BLOOM

 Project Bloom partners with nonprofit organizations in greater Worcester to deliver hands-on, nature-based experiences to youth aged 5 to 18.
 Built around the interests and needs of participants, Project Bloom activities promote environmental literacy, connect youth to nature, and provide opportunities for peer and community relationship building outside of school.

-Project Bloom groups visit the Garden six different times throughout the year.
+Project Bloom groups visit the Garden several times throughout the year.
 Green industry career explorations, climate change lessons, nature photography, and habitat hikes are just a few of the activities they take part in.
 To help make the program accessible, the Garden coordinates free transportation for each Project Bloom group visit.